-2021 EJ Policy Section 20, at 12.
+2021 EJ Policy at 12, Section 20.

 With regard to the Siting Board's analysis of a proposed project's potential impacts, the 2021 EJ Policy recognizes that the Siting Board employs an enhanced analysis of impacts and mitigation procedures in its review of proposed generating facilities, based on the defined project parameters used by MEPA.
 2021 EJ Policy, Section 20.
-Consistent with the Siting Board's statutory obligations, the Siting Board reviews air, water resource, wetlands, solid waste, visual,
+Consistent with the Siting Board's statutory obligations, the Siting Board reviews air, water resource, wetlands, solid waste, visual, noise, and local and regional land use and cumulative health impacts for proposed generating facilities of 100 MW or more.
+See G.L. c 164, § 69J1/4.

-&lt;sup>135 In addition, the CECP explains the core environmental justice principles incorporated throughout the policies set forth in the most recent CECP.
+In addition, the CECP explains the core environmental justice principles incorporated throughout the policies set forth in the most recent CECP.
 To realize the Commonwealth's vision for environmental justice as part of the strategies described in the CECP, the Plan reiterates the Commonwealth's commitment to utilizing best practices for enhanced community engagement.
 2025/2030 CECP, Chapter 2.